-This is one of the main points I want to address today: identifying the real value for the business that comes with each decision.
-With this in mind, you will need to evaluate the features and benefits that come with each platform and also the disadvantages (and the price that comes with these).
+One of the main points I want to address today is identifying the real value for the business that comes with each decision.
+You will need to evaluate each platform’s features and benefits and the disadvantages (and the price that comes with these).

-As an example you might love using xyz software because it provides all these beautiful reporting tools and dashboards.
-However if you need to allow 24 hours before reports and dashboards update the data then, as nice and intuitive xyz software might look, at the end of the day it will end up hurting the business.
+For example, you might love using XYZ software because it provides all these beautiful reporting tools and dashboards.
+However, if you need to allow 24 hours before reports and dashboards update the data, it will end up hurting you at the end of the day.
+Regardless of how lovely and intuitive XYZ software might be.

-Understand where the value it’s at is often missed by beautiful colored mirrors and misinformation of decision makers.
+Understanding where the value is at is often missed by beautiful colored mirrors and misinformation of decision-makers.

-To help you take a closer look to the potential scenarios your business will be facing here we list 6 important factors to take into consideration when evaluating which path to take.
+To help you take a closer look at the potential scenarios your business will be facing here, we list six essential factors to consider when evaluating which path to take.

 Don’t be confused by associating scalability in terms of supporting website traffic growth only.
-Even though, both Magento and SuiteCommerce can both support high traffic websites and traffic peaks, that’s not all you need to look.
+Even though Magento and SuiteCommerce can help high traffic websites and traffic peaks, that’s not all you need to look for.

-Scalability needs to be addressed around supporting online business growth on the front-end AND on the back-end – meaning being able to manage and support exponentially growing transactions, fulfillments, payment processing, inventory adjustments, returns (RMAs), and all that nitty gritty that comes with managing a real e-commerce website.
+We need to address scalability around supporting online business growth on the front-end AND on the back-end.
+Meaning: managing and supporting exponentially growing transactions, fulfillment, payment processing, inventory adjustments, and returns (RMAs).
+In short, all that nitty-gritty that comes with managing a real eCommerce website.

-Is your business better off with a best of breed systems scenario where each system needs a connector to integrate with each other (for example, Patchworks Magento – NetSuite connector) where you need to deal with issues related to the connectors at the same time you are trying to deal with your increasing incoming orders?
-Or is it better to go with a unified platform scenario where there’s no need to integrate any 3rd party system and your only focus should be around managing and processing orders?
+Is your business better off with the best breed systems scenario where each system needs a connector to integrate?
+Think, for example, Patchworks Magento – NetSuite connector, where you need to deal with the connectors’ issues while trying to deal with your increasing incoming orders?
+Or is it better to go with a unified platform scenario where there’s no need to integrate any 3rd party system, and your only focus should be around managing and processing orders?

-Software flexibility is crucial as well as understanding the benefits of having one single data source of truth than can enable your business to quickly react to the market and take fast decisions based on accurate and real-time data.
+Software flexibility is crucial.
+Understanding the benefits of having one data source of truth can enable your business to react quickly to the market and take fast decisions based on accurate and real-time data.

-First thing you need to ask yourself is: do I understand the benefits (and most importantly, the value for the business) of don’t having to worry about the day-to-day management of infrastructure?
+The first thing you need to ask yourself is: do I understand the benefits (and most importantly, the value for the business) or don’t have to worry about the day-to-day infrastructure management?

-The beauty of SuiteCommerce is that’s on the cloud, meaning you don’t have to worry about your website hosting, since it’s already provided and supported by NetSuite.
+The beauty of SuiteCommerce is that it’s on the cloud.
+This means you don’t have to worry about your website hosting since it’s already provided and supported by NetSuite.

-Back to my previous point, having to deal with hosting (and everything around it) add more potential issues (and extra time from your team) for supporting growth.
+Back to my previous point, having to deal with hosting (and everything around it) adds more potential issues (and extra time from your team) to support growth.

-Note: Magento released an enterprise cloud edition in April, 2016 and this might work great but we don’t have enough customer feedback to be able to review it for this article.
+Note: Magento released an enterprise cloud edition in April 2016, and this might work great, but we don’t have enough customer feedback to review it for this article.

 Magento counts with many payment methods available for their merchants.
-That’s great, however there’s a flip side of the coin.
+That’s great.
+However, there’s a flip side to the coin.
 How do you process all these payment methods?
-And how that transactional data is transferred to your NetSuite ERP?
+What about that transactional data getting transferred to your NetSuite ERP?
 Right, that’s where connectors come in again…

-As you start accepting multiple payment methods as Invoice (terms), ACH, credit cards and Paypal, it gets complicated handling the security and details of passing all this payment information back and forth from NetSuite to Connector to Magento.
+As you start accepting multiple payment methods as Invoice (terms), ACH, credit cards, and Paypal, it gets complicated handling the security and details of passing all this payment information back and forth from NetSuite to Connector Magento.